 Grill Better Plant-Based Options

-Traditional grilling was all about the animal-based protein sources.
+Traditional grilling was all about animal-based protein sources.
 Not so much anymore.
 You can turn some heads by grilling up tasty veggies as a side or even the main course.

 Grilled vegetables don’t have to be big cuts on skewers.
 Bring your cast-iron skillet into the mix and slap it right on your grill top.
 Using the skillet will prevent small pieces of veggies from falling through the grill grates and sticking to the cooking surface.
 Pair your grilled vegetables with a tasty homemade sauce (like this chimichurri) and you have roasted perfection.